epopisces/template_api_wrapper/TEMPLATE.md

 Some useful tips to remember:

 * Once the tool is ready for use, use `pip freeze > requirements.txt` to update the requirements file so future users reap the benefits
-    * Only use in conjunction with a virtual environment to avoid adding all the global
+    * Only use in conjunction with a virtual environment to avoid adding all to your global config